10 Backpacking Destinations in Karnataka

 7. Mysore Palace

 Mysore is a city that shimmers with various regal monuments.
-The Amba Vilas Palace popularly called the Mysore Palace looks glorious especially when lit up at night.
+The Amba Vilas Palace, popularly called the Mysore Palace, looks glorious, especially when lit up at night.
 This large palace showcases the blend of 3 different architectural styles.

 This was the throne of the Maharajahs of Wodeyar in Karnataka.
 One of the finest luxury trains in India – the Golden Chariot train also has this spectacular palace as one of the sightseeing places.
-The cost of Golden Chariot train differs on occupancy per person per night starting from INR 50560 (single) and INR 37760 (double).
+The cost of the Golden Chariot train differs based on occupancy per person per night starting from INR 50560 (single) and INR 37760 (double).

 8. Jog Falls